cherryontech/website/src/assets/content/page/cohort.md

 ## **📋 Program Details**

-Our Spring 2024 Cohort is now OPEN!
-[Apply now!](https://forms.gle/s9iP5qECnW1U688L6)
+Our Spring 2024 Cohort is has closed.
+Stay tuned for announcements about the next cohort!

 The Cherry on Tech Cohort program connects you with like-minded individuals to form your own tech squad.
 Here's what you can expect: